What To Do In Tarifa, Spain? Complete Travel Guide

 Tarifa offers a wonderful opportunity to take a closer look at whales (fin, pilot, orca, sperm, killer) and dolphins (common, bottlenose, striped) in their natural habitat, in a safe way, both for you and for animals.

-The season for whale watching in Tarifa is best between April and October.
+The season for whale watching in Tarifa lasts between April and October.
 The peak season is mid-June through to early September.
 During this time most tour operators can promise a high chance of seeing whales.

 Horse riding on the beach in Tarifa

-Thanks to long and wide beaches, horse riding in Tarifa has become a popular activity.
-If riding a horse along the beach and feeling the breeze of the sea, and a sense of freedom is something that you were dreaming of – then horse riding in Tarifa is an activity that you need to try.
+Thanks to long and wide beaches, horse riding has become a popular thing to do in Tarifa.
+If riding a horse along the beach and feeling the breeze of the sea, and a sense of freedom is something that you were dreaming of – then this is an activity that you need to try.
 You can also go horse-riding in Tarifa’s Natural Parks: the Parque Natural del Estrecho and the Parque Natural de los Alcornocales.

 How much does horse riding in Tarifa cost?